 Alas! we have the desired effect now written purely in JavaFX instead of Swing! :

 Thank you for reading!
-If you have a better way to add glowing borders, would like to share anything or have any questions then please comment bellow!
+If you have a better way to add glowing borders, would like to share anything, or have any questions then please comment below!